 - Real Life Use-Cases of Data Mining

-Technically, a Data Warehouse can be defined as a subject-oriented, time-variant, non-volatile, and integrated collection of data.
+If we were to define Data Warehouse, it can be explained as a subject-oriented, time-variant, non-volatile, an integrated collection of data.
+The introduction to Data Warehousing also comprises compiled data from external sources.
+The purpose of designing a Warehouse is to analyze and induce business decisions by reporting data at a different aggregate level.
 Before moving further from here, let’s first look at what these terms mean in the context of a Data Warehouse:

 Once data is stored in a Data Warehouse, it can’t be altered or modified.
 We can only add a modified copy of the data we want to modify.